stenly311/Ariane/README.md

 # Ariane

 Simple to use, reliable to run and fast to start with utility for process orchestriation and execution measuring.
-Standalone application written in **WPF** for easier maintaining multiple console applications output, running simultaneously in the background,under the one user interface window.
+Standalone application written in **WPF** for easier maintaining multiple console applications output, running simultaneously in the background, under the one user interface window.

 ## What type of problems this project help you to solve?
-This approach helps you to keep a track of the latest output data coming from console applications, navigate into Error messages by appling filters or copy and paste selected records from the output window container for further context investigation.
+This approach helps you to keep a track of the latest output data coming from console applications, navigate into Error messages by applying filters or copy and paste selected records from the output window container for further context investigation.

-Standalone application gets build into one executable file for easy to install and piece of mind purposes, so that all dependent references are on the place during run time.
+Standalone application gets build into one executable file for easy to install and peace of mind purposes, so that all dependent references are on the place during run time.

 Also supports consuming messages send via **RabbitMQ exchange**.
 For more details how to configure pipeline, navigate into RabbitMQ section below.